crate/services-docs/docs/tutorials/time-series-advanced.md

 :::{rubric} Data
 :::
-This tutorial illustrates how to effectively query time-series data with metadata, in order to conduct comprehensive data analysis.
+This tutorial illustrates how to effectively query time series data with metadata, in order to conduct comprehensive data analysis.

-It uses a time-series dataset that includes telemetry readings from appliances, such as battery, CPU, and memory information, as well as metadata information like manufacturer, model, and firmware version.
+It uses a time series dataset that includes telemetry readings from appliances, such as battery, CPU, and memory information, as well as metadata information like manufacturer, model, and firmware version.
 ::::